MARLON MATTHEW BLACKWELL, FAIA (1956-)

 Blackwell was born in Fürstenfeldbruck, Germany, and grew up near Air Force bases around the world.
 He received a Bachelor of Architecture from Auburn University and a Master of Architecture from Syracuse University.
 During college, he spent five summers in the rural South as a Bible salesman for the Thomas Nelson Publishing Company.
 After completing his undergraduate degree, he practiced in firms in Lafayette LA and Boston MA.
 Following his graduate degree, he was a visiting professor at Syracuse University.

 1990 - The June Moore House, 700 Little Terrapin Road, Cashiers NC.
 Designed for his former girlfriend's mother.
 Won the Southern Living Home of the Year.
-Featured in Architectural Record Houses 1991.
-Sold in 2007 to the Moore Terrapin Family Partnership.
+Featured in Architectural Record Houses of 1991.
+Deeded in 2007 to the Moore Terrapin Family Partnership.

 1998 - The June Moore HoneyHouse Addition, 700 Little Terrapin Road, Cashiers NC.
 Built for the production and storage of honey, this working cabin was inspired by a honeycomb.
 The structure consists of a prefabricated steel frame with tongued-and-grooved wood cladding.
 Sold in 2007 to the Moore Terrapin Family Partnership.
 Top photo by Tim Hursley.